naclomi/recipes/smokey_eggplant_ragu.md

 ----
 Cover bottom of sauce pan liberally in olive oil.

-Coarsely chop onions, salt liberally, and carmelize over low heat for ~20 minutes while doing the other prep.
+Coarsely chop onions, add a few dashes of salt, and carmelize over low heat for ~20 minutes while doing the other prep.
 Once onions are sweating but not yet carmelized, add a small splash of crushed tomato.